dwtechnologies/concierge/README.md

 Todo
 ---
--Include nanpy code that worked with a arduino+relay over usb in a early stage before changed device to a usb relay -Use the person with the highest area, it looks like it gets confused with multiple persons -Trigger another lambda function that will confirm a second auth to the person to prevent any abuse by using a mask with a printed face on
+- Include nanpy code that worked with a arduino+relay over usb in a early stage before changed device to a usb relay
+- Use the person with the highest area, it looks like it gets confused with multiple persons
+- Trigger another lambda function that will confirm a second auth to the person to prevent any abuse by using a mask with a printed face on
 ...

 Inspired by